DeepFinder Performance Benchmark

 0 50 100 150 200 250 ms timeout budget 0.5 depth 1 2.0 depth 2 14.4 depth 3 68.8 depth 4 p95 ms

-Higher means more user-visible paths were available but cut by the LIMIT.
+Higher means more user-visible paths were available but cut by max_paths.
 Latency is fine — this is purely about the public API cap.

 0% 25% 50% 75% 100% 0% depth 1 0% depth 2 69.4% depth 3 93.6% depth 4